Gattocrucco/sipmfilter/README.md

 This repository contains some code to study filtering of the SiPM output.

+## Software

+Should work with Python >= 3.6 and the standard Python scientific stack.
+Just in case: developed on Python 3.8.2, required modules with version numbers are listed in `requirements.txt`.

 ## Alphabetical file index by category

 ### Data